Cloufield/CTGCatalog/README.md

 # CTGCatalog

-Complex Trait Genetics Catalog : A collection of commonly used resources for analysis in complex trait genetics.
-All entries were manually curated.
+Complex Trait Genetics Catalog :
+- A collection of commonly used resources for analysis in complex trait genetics.
+- All entries in this repo are manually curated.

 - Reference_data :
   - commonly used reference data.